mwcs01/SwiftUI_Google_Calendar/README.md

 [![Github all releases](https://img.shields.io/github/downloads/Naereen/StrapDown.js/total.svg)](https://GitHub.com/Naereen/StrapDown.js/releases/)

-This project was created as an example on the use of pulling data from a pulic Google Calendar and place it in a SwiftUI View.
+This project was created as an example on how to pull data from a public Google Calendar and place it in a SwiftUI List View.

-Things you will need to do to get the project to work.
+Things you will need to get the project to work.
 1) Get a Google API key from https://console.cloud.google.com/ and Enable Calendar API.

     * Under Getting Started goto **Expolore and enable API's**.